kyclark/bioinformatics_primer/ch05-python-strings-lists-tuples/exercises/grid_b/README.md

-# Python Graduate: Grid
+# Grid

 Write a Python program called `grid.py` that will create a square grid from the argument given on the command line.
-(I suggest but do not require you use `new_py.py` to start the program.)

 * The program will expect one positional argument; if the number of arguments is not exactly one, print a "usage" statement and exit *with an error code*.
 * The test suite will only provide integer values, so you can assume it is safe to use `int` to convert the input from a string to an integer.